☎️ Read the FAQ, but still have a question?

 We encourage applicants to think creatively about partnerships that can strengthen their proposal.
 This is not mandatory, but these kinds of partnerships might include:

-Grant contracts will be one year in length, but please be clear about the goals and outcomes you seek to achieve by the end of the 6 month demonstration phase (Jan - June).
+Grant contracts will be one year in length, but please be clear about the goals and outcomes you seek to achieve by the end of the 6 month demonstration phase (approximately Feb - July, with in person demo day tentatively planned for August or September).

 For the demonstration phase of this project, we value short cycle iteration and rapid learning that helps show achievement of milestones and progress.